 - Write a complete new listing using this

-- Make 1 to 3 minor changes using this form:
+- Quickly make a few minor changes using this form:

 - If these methods fail and ONLY if they